tomerfe/travel-itinerary-ai/README.md

 If you encounter any issues:
 1. Check that your API keys are correctly set in the `.env` file
 2. Ensure all dependencies are installed
-3. Check the debug output in the app for error messages
-4. Open an issue on GitHub with details about the problem
+3. Open an issue on GitHub with details about the problem

-## Roadmap

-- [ ] Add support for multiple itinerary options
-- [ ] Integrate with more image APIs
-- [ ] Add weather information
-- [ ] Include restaurant recommendations
-- [ ] Add export functionality (PDF, calendar)
-- [ ] Mobile app version